0382/CGcoefficient.jl/docs/src/api.md

 Float version functions is always used for numeric calculation.
 They are designed for fast calculation.
 You should call `wigner_init_float` to reserve the inner **binomial table**.
 They only resive `Integer` arguments, thus `fCG, f3j, f6j, fRacha, f9j` only resive arguements which are double of the exact quantum number.
-The rest functions do not need to do so.
-The difference is labeled with the arguement name: `dj` means of double of the quantum number, while `j` means the exact quantum number.
+In some functions, e.g. `flsjj`, some quantum number can be half-integer, the corresponding arguments start with `d` (which mean double of the quantum number);
+while some other quantum number must be integer, the corresponding arguments does not starts with `d`.
 ```@docs
+wigner_init_float
 fbinomial
 unsafe_fbinomial
 fCG